annastriuk/markdown-cv/index.md

 `06/2021-present`
 Jr Art.
 Director at RFR marketing agency.
-Create visual concepts in response to clients’ briefs and relaying them to the art director.
+- Create visual concepts in response to clients’ briefs and relaying them to the art director.
--Design and develop various graphics, ads, logos, marketing collateral, etc.
+- Design and develop various graphics, ads, logos, marketing collateral, etc.
--Produce sketches, storyboards, art layouts based on creative visions and ideas -Present completed ideas to clients/ team members -Understand marketing initiatives, strategic positioning and target audience -Work with Marketing Team to brainstorm marketing campaigns which will achieve brand KPI’s -Work with VP of Marketing to manage design deliverables -Stay on top of all trends and maintain best practices
+- Produce sketches, storyboards, art layouts based on creative visions and ideas
+- Present completed ideas to clients/ team members
+- Understand marketing initiatives, strategic positioning and target audience
+- Work with Marketing Team to brainstorm marketing campaigns which will achieve brand KPI’s
+- Work with VP of Marketing to manage design deliverables
+- Stay on top of all trends and maintain best practices

 `01/2020-06/2021`
 Graphic Designer/ Social media manager at OutlastLife.com